 When considering which bass to keep, size matters significantly.
 The 12-15 inch range represents the sweet spot for eating quality.
 These fish are large enough to provide decent fillets but young enough to have firm, mild-tasting meat.

 Larger bass over 18 inches tend to have coarser texture and stronger flavor.
-They've also had more time to accumulate mercury and other contaminants.
+They have also had more time to accumulate mercury and other contaminants.
 From a conservation standpoint, these bigger fish are the prime spawners that should be released to maintain healthy populations.

 - More tender meat texture